mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

 more sophisticated with the integration of unit testing and automated test frameworks.

-* Integration of Gocheck Framework for Golang Unit Tests:
+* Integration of Go Testing for Golang Unit Tests:
-	- We will implement unit tests using the Gocheck framework, which provides more powerful testing capabilities for Go applications.
+	- We will implement unit tests using the testing framework, which provides powerful testing capabilities for Go applications.
     - These tests will cover a broader range of scenarios and include more detailed assertions to validate the internal work of our application.